andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
       Interactive map written in R using the ggplotly library which allows users to select a statistic to plot and a date to reveal a heat map of COVID statistics across the United States.
 Users can hover their mouse over a state to see more details.
+Individual project.
   </li>
 </ul>
 [GitHub](https://github.com/andrewwmclain/R-Covid-Map)